Frequently asked questions (FAQ)

 5. What kind of debtors are acceptable on MarketInvoice?

 Not all debtors are acceptable for invoices sold on the MarketInvoice platform.
-MarketInvoice does not allow companies to auction invoices that are to other SMEs.
+MarketInvoice does not allow companies to trade invoices that are to other SMEs.
 We assess each invoice and debtor on a case by case basis.
 Details on our assessment criteria are provided below:

 - Ownership: Invoices for companies listed on stock exchanges are generally acceptable, in addition to companies that are backed by venture capital companies or owned by private equity.
 Government debt is acceptable.